jpetty1117/FlexSense/README.md

 ## Overview

-The **FlexSense** is a comprehensive physical rehabilitation and bio-feedback platform developed as a Senior Capstone Project by Squish Therapy Systems.
+The **FlexSense** is a comprehensive physical rehabilitation and bio-feedback platform developed as a Senior Capstone Project by Squish Therapy.
 The system integrates the custom FlexSense hardware sensor device with a real-time desktop graphical user interface (GUI) designed for clinical monitoring, data analytics, and patient progress tracking.

 The architecture is divided into two primary subsystems:
 1. **Firmware (`firmware/`)**: High-performance microcontroller software for zero-latency sensor decoding.